lrth06/view-counter/README.md

 | `icon`    | Display an icon instead of a number         | `icon=true`     |
 | `text`    | The color of the text                       | `text=000`      |

-> NOTE: Named colors may also be used, Example: text=red will render red text.
+> NOTE: Named colors may also be used, Example: text=red will render red text, if using a HEX color, be sure _NOT_ to include the #.
+Example: text=#ff0000 will cause an error.

 Query parameters can be combined.
 For example, to display an icon and change the colors both sections: